-Remaining waterwheels previously used to operate the gristmills and sawmills of early America are now largely functioning as historic sites and museums.
-Today, the kinetic energy of flowing rivers is captured in a much different way and converted into hydroelectricity.
+Remaining waterwheels previously used to operate the gristmills and sawmills of early of flowing rivers is captured in a much different way and converted into hydroelectricity.
 Probably the most familiar type of hydroelectric power is generated by a system in which dams are constructed to store water in a reservoir.
 When released, the water flows through turbines to produce electricity.
 This is known as "pumped-storage hydropower"-water is cycled between lower and upper reservoirs to control electricity generation between times of low and peak demand.
 Another type, called "run-of-river hydropower," funnels a portion of river flow through a channel and does not require a dam.
 Hydropower plants can range in size from massive projects like the Hoover Dam to micro-hydroelectric power systems.
-How can an organization use it?
-Direct use of hydroelectric power is naturally dependent on geographic location.
-Assuming a dependable waterway source is accessible and available, it could be used in the following ways: